Teaching Enhancement Grant

 Award: Teaching Enhancement Grants may be used for stipends and expenses related to the project.
 An individual faculty member may apply for a Teaching Enhancement Grant of up to $2,000.
 Faculty teams may apply for grants of up to $4,000 (the maximum award), to be split among them as they deem appropriate.
 Individual proposals for similar types of projects in the same department (e.g., implementing WAC, clicker technology, etc.) are not encouraged.
 Faculty should form teams or use the Faculty Partnership grant program instead.

 Application Process: The TEG application must be filled out completely, including a narrative that addresses all of the criteria for evaluation of the grant proposal, a timetable for the project, bibliography, and curriculum vitae.

-Selection Criteria: Proposals should be written in jargon-free language appropriate for a non-technical reviewer.
+Selection Criteria: Proposals should be written in a way that minimizes disciplinary jargon as much as possible (if necessary to include, provide definitions) and is understandable for a non-technical reviewer.
 All proposals and will be judged on the basis of the quality of the narrative and the applicant’s ability to articulate how their professional development as an educator and student learning in course(s) taught will improve.